Comalapa, El Salvador

-Comalapa is a town and municipality in the Chalatenango Department of El Salvador.
+Comalapa is a district in the Chalatenango Department of El Salvador.

 The municipality

 Comalapa is bordered by the following municipalities: to the north, Dulce Nombre de María; to the east, La Laguna; to the south, Concepción Quezatepeque; to the West, Santa Rita and Dulce Nombre de María.
 The territorial extension of the municipality is 28.22 km.² In 2007 the population was 2,996 inhabitants.
 The municipality is divided into 4 cantons and 20 caseríos.